em-foundation/emscript-docs/docs/blog/posts/post-001.md

 # (Re-)Introducing EM&thinsp;!!

-The journey continues....&thinsp; Going "back to the drawing-board", we've reworked the original [EM Programming Language](https://docs.emlang.openem.org/) into a novel  environment &ndash; which _quantitatively_&thinsp; improves embedded code performance as well as _qualitatively_&thinsp; elevates your embedded coding experience.
+The journey continues....&thinsp; Back from the "drawing-board", we've now reworked the original [EM Programming Language](https://docs.emlang.openem.org/) into a novel  environment &ndash; _quantitatively_&thinsp; improving embedded code performance as well as _qualitatively_&thinsp; elevating your embedded coding experience.

 <!-- more -->